Skip to content

 • Summarise what you can and cannot do with it

-Index pages do not need to follow this strict format, but they should aim for clarity and helpfulness.
+Index pages do not need to follow this strict format, but they should aim to do so, for clarity and helpfulness.

 General documentation style